dt604121/chess-240/notes.md

    b) we reach the edge of the board..\
    c) we can capture an enemy..
-2) Bishop Piece: need all 4 parts of the x -> upper left, upper right, lower left, lower right we need to keep track of both the current pieces position along with what the original's was..
+2) Bishop Piece: need all 4 parts of the x -> upper left, upper right, lower left, lower right we need to keep track of both the current pieces position along with what the original's was.. b
-3)
+* Check for code quality / updated lines that were too long and removed unused import statements currently @ %100 :) row / col movements initialize currentPiece, originalPiece, position.. validity..
+* initalize validMove and do checks / add validMove to the list open space? chess piece? friendly fire? capture enemy?

 ## Phase 1